NicVolanschi/Allen/proof/README.md

 Signals can be also viewed as sets of disjoint, non-adjacent intervals, also called *states*: the time intervals where the value of the signal is 1.

-A few Allen operators are defined in the function notation, as follows.
+Boolean operators are defined as functions:

     All t . (p & q)(t) = p(t) & q(t)
     All t . (p | q)(t) = p(t) | q(t)